Advantages and Disadvantages of Electric Cars: A Detailed Analysis

 3.2 Operating Costs and TCO (Total Cost of Ownership)

-• Lower cost of electricity compared to fossil fuels.
+The cost of electricity is lower than that of fossil fuels.

 3.3 Future Regulations and Policies